915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ### 16\.1\.2\.
 Executable Python Scripts

-On BSDâish Unix systems, Python scripts can be made directly executable, like shell scripts, by putting the line
+On BSD’ish Unix systems, Python scripts can be made directly executable, like shell scripts, by putting the line